nowcreatepixel/reactcards/README.md

-Install packages
+Install packages with 'npm install'
-npm install

-Run
-npm run start
+Run it with 'npm run start'